techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (7261)
 drivers that are pure Java and implement the network protocol for a specific data source.
 The client connects directly to the data source.

-a.
-Type 4
+A. Type 4

-b.
-Type 3
+B. Type 3

-c.
-Type 2
+C. Type 2

-d.
-Type 1
+D. Type 1

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: